-This report provides an analysis of the performance of candidates who took the 2023 School identifies gaps, and areas for improvement in teaching and learning processes.
+This report provides an analysis of the performance of candidates who took the 2023 School Certificate Examination.
+It provides an overview of candidates' performance and qualitatively identifies gaps, and areas for improvement in teaching and learning processes.
 It is my hope that this report will benefit the system and lead to improvement in learner achievement levels.